Back to Blog

 • No exotic runtime features

-That lets us answer: How do Python, Go, and Rust (ONNX) compare — and how do Python vs Rust compare on the same model?
+The result: a direct comparison of Python, Go, and Rust (ONNX) — and of Python vs Rust on the same model.

 How We Measured It